nimrossum/pcpp/notes/notes.md

 It is a safe way to update a value in a shared memory location, assuming that it has the same value as when it was read.

-You also need to
+Compare and set is an abstraction upon compare and swap implemented in the language.

 ## Main notions of progress in non-blocking data structures / computation

 1. **Wait-free**: A method of an object is wait-free if every call finishes its execution in a finite number of steps.

+   - **All threads make progress, no starvation, no deadlocks**
+   - Highest level of progress

 2. **Lock-free**: A method of an object is lock-free if executing the method guarantees that some method call (including concurrent) finishes in a finite number of steps.

+   - **At least one thread can make progress**

-3. **Obstruction-free**: A method of an object is obstruction-free if, from any point after which it executes in isolation, it finishes in a finite number of steps.
+3. **Obstruction-free**: A method of an object is obstruction-free if, from any point after which it executes in isolation, it finishes in a finite number of steps. - **My thread can make progress if run in isolation**

 Wait free implies lock free and obstruction free.
 Lock-free implies obstruction free.